Alicia Mary Retes, C.I.G., C.I.T.

 Elementary students enjoy Alicia's Companion Plants Programs crafting corn husk plant characters, feasting on plant-based meals, writting and performing short stories.

-Companion Plants teach respect, cooperation, peaceful relations and the Indigenous traditional art of permaculture.
-Over 60 foods worldwide originate from Indigenous Peoples of the Americas from chocolate to potatoes and so many more!
+Companion Plants teach respect, cooperation, peaceful relations, diversity and the Indigenous traditional art of permaculture.
+Over 60 foods worldwide originate from Indigenous Peoples of the Americas from chocolate to potatoes and more!
 Alicia is currently developing additional Companion Plants like Basil and Cilantro who thrive under Tomato's shade and protects her from the Horn Worm.

-Alicia and "the girls" would love to visit you too!
+Alicia and "the girls" tour the Greater Bay Area and would love to visit you too!

 Email Alicia.M.Retes@gmail.com